-Three of our five directors, Drs.
-Dees, Scott and Wachter, are also full-time employees.
+Two of our five directors, Drs.
+Dees and Scott, are also full-time employees.
 As discussed above under the heading "COMPENSATION DISCUSSION AND ANALYSIS," they are compensated for their service in those roles.
-Other than the options described below, they are not separately compensated for their service as directors.
+Other than the options received for service as directors, as described below, they are not separately compensated for their service as directors.
+Dr. Wachter, whose compensation is also discussed above under the heading "Compensation Discussion and Analysis" and "Summary Compensation Table," resigned from our Board of Directors effective May 14, 2012.
+Dr. Wachter was not considered independent under the independence standards of the Nasdaq Stock Market.

-None of our directors received cash compensation for their service as a member of our Board of Directors, although each is reimbursed for expenses incurred in fulfilling his duties as a director, including attending meetings.
+Neither Kelly McMasters, Alfred E. Smith, IV nor Jan Koe received cash compensation for his service as a member of our Board of Directors, although each is reimbursed for expenses incurred in fulfilling his duties as a director, including attending meetings.

 On the date of each annual meeting of stockholders, each member of our Board of Directors receives options exercisable for shares of common stock.
-In 2011, each of our directors received 50,000 options.
+In 2012, each of our directors received 50,000 options.

-Director Compensation Table for 2011
+Director Compensation Table for 2012

-Fees Earned or Paid in Option All Other Name (1) Cash Awards (2) Compensation (3) Total Kelly McMasters \$ - \$43,476 \$ 59,000 \$102,476 Alfred E. Smith, IV \$ - \$41,386 \$ 75,000 \$116,386 Stuart Fuchs (4) \$ - \$43,476 \$ 105,000 \$148,476
+Name (1) ees Earned or Paid in Cash Warrant and Option Awards (2) C All Other ompensation (3) Total Jan Koe \$ \$ 85,896 (4) \$ 75,000 \$ 160,896 Kelly McMasters \$ \$ 36,163 \$ 54,000 \$ 90,163 Alfred E. Smith, IV \$ \$ 36,163 \$ 75,000 \$ 111,163

-Our other three directors are also full-time employees whose compensation is discussed above under the heading "COMPENSATION DISCUSSION AND ANALYSIS."
+&lt;sup>(1) Our other two directors are also full-time employees whose compensation is discussed above under the heading "COMPENSATION DISCUSSION AND ANALYSIS" and "SUMMARY COMPENSATION TABLE."

-As of December 31, 2011, Mr. McMasters had a total of 200,000 stock options outstanding, and Mr. Smith had a total of 50,000 stock options outstanding.
+As of December 31, 2012, Dr. McMasters had a total of 250,000 stock options outstanding, Mr. Smith had a total of 100,000 stock options outstanding, and Mr. Koe had a total of 50,000 stock options outstanding.